AaltoSciComp/python-for-scicomp/numpy.rst

     array on top and the ones on the bottom.
 Finally, do the same, but create a 4x8 array with the zeros on the left and the ones on the rigth.

+11. NumPy functionality Create two 2D arrays and do matrix multiplication first manually (for loop), then using the np.dot function.
+Use %%timeit to compare execution times.
+What is happening?

 .. solution:: Solution Numpy-7